 We thought we had reached the definition of success, until we found out we were pregnant with our first son and decided to “somehow” make all of our bills work on just one income.

 We didn’t realize it at the time, but becoming a single-income household meant living near the poverty line.
-We technically qualified for government assistance!
+Technically, we qualified for government assistance!

 We never applied though, because we thought our situation was normal.